Aurelio logo

 Internal Docs Subagent

-In many corporate environments, we will find that our agents will need access to internal information that we cannot find on the web.
-To do this, we would typically build a Retrieval Augmented Generation (RAG) pipeline, which can often be as simple as adding a vector search tool to our agents.
+In many corporate environments, we will find that our agents will need access to internal information that cannot be found on the web.
+To do this we would typically build a Retrieval Augmented Generation (RAG) pipeline, which can often be as simple as adding a vector search tool to our agents.

-To support a full vector search tool over internal documents, we would need to work through various data processing and indexing steps.
-However, that would add a lot of complexity to this example, so we will create a "dummy" search tool for some fake internal documents.
+To support a full vector search tool over internal docs we would need to work through various data processing and indexing steps.
+Now, that would add a lot of complexity to this example so we will create a "dummy" search tool for some fake internal docs.

 Our docs will discuss revenue figures for our wildly successful AI and robotics company called Skynet - you can find the revenue report here.